What do these two things have to do with each other? At first glance – it might seem like there’s absolutely nothing at all.

 OK – so where does the cam chain come in?

-Well, the cam chain is what makes valve timing possible – it wraps around the camshaft pulley at the top of the engine, and the crankshaft pulley at the bottom.
+Well, it’s what makes valve timing possible – it wraps around the camshaft pulley at the top of the engine and the crankshaft pulley at the bottom.

 Although the camshaft does most of the hard work to open and close the valves, without the cam chain, none of the engine valves would open and close when they need to.

 As long as the chain is wrapped around both of these pulleys and the timing marks on the camshaft are aligned, the valve timing will be correct.